Don't turn a potential customer into someone who turns around and leaves

 It is amazing how quickly we can create a negative impression in the most of simple ways.
 The danger can be not having perspective, doing what has always been done or falling into the act of ‘processing a customer’ especially if we are busy or running out of time.

-Here are some things to avoid, yet are so common and make the customer feel you are not prepared or professional and therefore equate the experience to that they will encounter if they build a home with your company.
+Here are some things to avoid—and yet, they're quite common.
+The net result is that these things will make the customer feel you are not prepared or are not professional, and therefore the customer will equate the experience to what they'll probably encounter if they build a home with your company.

 - Do not call the next customer waiting ‘next’ or the next customer coming up to your desk ‘and you are?’